gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 ### ✍ Remember
 1. Costs associated with resources differ from Region to Region, because AWS generally discounts in Regions where it's cheaper to operate a data center.
 2. Not all services are available in all the Regions.
-3. Any resource spread across multiple AZs are considered to be Highly Available (i.e: even if an AZ goes down resource will continue working)
-4. AWS has separate Regions called `GovCloud` to be used by the US, only US Government organizations are allowed to use data centers in those Regions.
+3. AWS has separate Regions called *GovCloud* to be used by the US, only US Government organizations are allowed to use data centers in those Regions.
-5. When you choose a region for provisioning your resources, just keep following parameters in your mind,
+4. When you choose a region for provisioning your resources, just keep following parameters in your mind,
    - *Optimize Latency:* Make sure Users who will be primarily accessing your applications are closer to the region where you are provisioning your resource so that latency can be minimized.
    - *Minimize Costs:* As previously said, some services are cheaper in certain Regions.
 While this difference is not significant, it should be one of your deciding factors.
    - *Address Regulatory Requirements:* Some governments have regulations that do not allow their citizen's data to be stored outside their country, such regulatory requirements must be considered as well.